Tuesday Two-Minute Writing Tip – Visual Writing

 Filed under Author Blog Post, New Release

-Tuesday Two-Minute Writing Tip – It’s Not Writer’s Block…It’s Writer’s Panic
+Tuesday Two-Minute Writing Tip – Cut the Clunky

 Got two minutes?
-Then check out this week’s quick tip ~ How to get un-stuck when you’re stuck and can’t write.
+Then check out this week’s quick tip ~ Eliminate unnecessary phrases that make your writing ‘telling’ and wordy.

 Hello and welcome…I am a freelance editor and an editor for The Wild Rose Press, as well as an author.
 I often struggle with my own writing, and I have found that sometimes, a little reminder of ways to improve the process can be helpful, so, I like to share these moments of brilliance with others :).
 But, in this busy world of ours, who has time for pages and pages of writing tips?
 That’s why I’ve condensed mine down to quick flashes you can read in (approximately) two minutes.
 Enjoy…